forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 #### Southern Africa
 ##### South Africa
-The spread is in-between the observations from Europe/North America and tropical africa/coastal india:
+The spread patterns are in-between the observations from Europe/North America and  tropical africa:
 * There are summer and winter peaks.
 * The seroprevalence after the first Covid wave which was in Winter (June-Aug) 2020 was high and ranged from 15% to 50% depends likely on the living conditions: ([Shaw et al](#summary-shaw)) find that: Informal housing and lower earning were significantly associated with seropositivity.
 All testees worked at the same shopping complex but the prevalence varies greatly among the different types of employees which indicates that transmissions occurred at home and not at the workplace.
 * About 20% of the cases have typical symptoms of a respiratory disease and also a share of severe cases is observed ([Shaw et al](#summary-shaw)).